-Our experienced Solicitors have a wealth of experience in drafting Wills.
+Our Will writing Solicitors have a wealth of experience in drafting both simple and complex Wills.

-We can offer an initial meeting with one of our specialists to discuss your particular requirements and advise you on the most tax-efficient way of implementing your wishes.
+We can offer an initial meeting with one of our Will writers to discuss your particular requirements and talk to you about the most tax-efficient way of planning your Will.

-A Trust can be used to regulate the way two or more people own a property or to safeguard children in a Will.
+A Trust can be used to regulate the way two or more people own a property or safeguard children or vulnerable people in a Will.

-Trusts often involve very technical legal and tax knowledge.
-Our specialist team of Solicitors use their expertise to ensure your finances are safeguarded for you and your family.
+Trusts are often very legally technical and need specialist tax knowledge.
+Our specialist team of Will writing Solicitors will use their expertise to make sure your finances are safeguarded for you and your family.

 Common Types of Trusts include:

 - Declaration of Trust (Deed of Trust) to regulate ownership of a house, for details see Do I Need a Declaration of Trust?

 - Will Trust appointing your Trustees to look after your Estate until your children are old enough to inherit

-- A Trust for a Disabled Child that will carry on throughout their life
+- Trust for a Disabled Child that will carry on throughout their life

 - A Discretionary Trust protects family wealth for future generations while also providing for family members, see What is a Discretionary Trust and How Does it Work?

 - A Personal Injury Trust that will preserve your compensation and still enable you to receive benefits, see Personal Injury Trusts and Means Tested Benefits.